--------------------------------

 Invalid analytics data

 Bots will skew the traffic on your web page and render your analytic data useless.
-If hackers figure out a way to get past your CAPTCHA, you may notice a spike in traffic with zero conversions or find that users are abandoning their carts, and you won’t be able to figure out why.
+If hackers get past your CAPTCHA, you might see a spike in visits with zero conversions or abandoned carts and have no clear explanation why.

 Insecure shopping checkout